keithstellyes/mtg-lookup/README.md

 **PRINT OPTIONS**

-Currently, there are two printing options:
+Currently, there are two printing options (not including the default one):

 count_bare and custom